Home > Health Library > Sputum Culture

 collection of a sputum sample using a catheter, you may feel a strong urge to

-may also feel as if you cannot breathe.
-Try to relax and breathe slowly while
+may also feel as if you can't breathe.
+Try to relax.
+Breathe slowly.

 your throat and nose, you may feel as if your tongue and throat are swollen.
 You may find it hard to swallow.

 or collection of a sputum sample using a nasotracheal catheter.